rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ### Loading the Animation

 Next, you'll need to import Lottie on your code, so yo can add `import Lottie` below the SwiftUI import that's already there.
-On the `makeUIView(...)` method you can now call Lottie and load an animation and add it to the view we already created.
+On the `makeUIView(...)` method you can now call Lottie, load an animation and add it to the view we already created.

 https://gist.github.com/pMalvasio/82ec0abbdcf9b1776a533e673e8f6533